diascarolina/project-insurance-forecast/README.md

 # 5 To Do

+- [ ] Split the dataset into train, test and validation

 - [ ] Separate the files into folders for better organization

 - [ ] Try to deploy the Flask app and the Streamlit app into the same URL